 Now The Real Work Starts

-Then after publication the work really starts if you want to succeed.
+Then after publication, the work really starts if you want to succeed.

-You pretty much need to clone yourself several times over as you will have to be attending multiple interviews on radio and hopefully TV if you have a good agent.
+You pretty much need to clone yourself several times over as you will have to be attending multiple interviews on radio and hopefully, TV if you have a good agent.

 Then there are blog interviews and guest posts to write and you have to hammer the message home again and again on Social Media.

-And this is just for launch date!
+And this is just for the launch date!
 The launch is absolutely critical.
 You need to call in every favor you possibly can to get the book to go viral on the day of publication.

 The more people buy on the day of release the more chance you have to hit the magical #1 spot on Amazon because if you surge and don’t make it, you probably won’t get another chance.